michiard/CLOUDS-LAB/labs/pig-lab/tstat-analysis/README.md

-# A Hadoop Pig Laboratory
+# TSTAT Trace Analysis with Pig

-This laboratory is dedicated to Hadoop Pig and consists of a series of exercises: some of them somewhat mimic those in the MapReduce laboratory, others are inspired by "real-world" problems.
-There are two main goals for this laboratory:
-* The first is to gain familiarity with the Pig Latin language to analyze data in many different ways.
-In other words, to focus on "what to do" with your big data: to perform some statistics, to mine out useful information, or to implement some simple algorithms, etc...
-This is a typical work for a "data scientist".
-* The second is to understand the details of Hadoop Pig internals by inspecting the process of turning a Pig Latin script into a runnable, optimized underlying implementation in MapReduce.
-This means that students should examine what the Pig compiler generates from a Pig Latin script (using explain command), and reason about Hadoop Job performance by analyzing Hadoop logs and statistics.

-The EXPLAIN command can generate .dot files that illustrate the DAG (directed acyclic graph) of the MapReduce jobs produced by Pig, and can be visualized by some graph-chart tools, such as GraphViz.
-This is very useful to grab an idea of what is going on under the hood.
-For those who are geek enough and want to play with some cool project, it is suggested to have a look at Twitter Ambrose (https://github.com/twitter/ambrose).
-### Additional documentation for the laboratory
-The underlying assumption is that students taking part to this laboratory are familiar with MapReduce and Pig/Pig Latin.
-Additional documentation that is useful for the exercises is available here: http://pig.apache.org/docs/r0.11.0/.
-Note that we will use Hadoop Pig 0.11.0, included in the Cloudera distribution of Hadoop, CDH 4.4.0.
-## Exercises and Rules
-The general rule when using a real cluster is the following:
-* First work locally: pig -x local: you can use both the interactive shell or directly work on pig scripts, to operate on data residing in the local filesystem
-* Then submit job to the cluster: pig -x mapreduce NOTE : remember that a script that works locally may require some minor modifications when submitted to the Hadoop cluster.
-For example, you may want to explicitly set the degree of parallelism for the "reduce" phase, using the PARALLEL clause.
-* If you're using the virtual machine prepared for the class, note that, each VM has its own pseudo-local installation of Hadoop, so you do not strictly need to use the “local” pig environment.
+This lab is a variation of the original Pig Laboratory, with focus on an application use-case. **NOTE**: for obvious reasons, this repository contains a small instance of a TSTAT trace.
+You can download and use the TSTAT tool yourself, and capture a large network traffic trace to ''play'' at scale.

+Recall, some of the useful debugging commands for Pig Latin script are:
+* **DESCRIBE** relation: this is very useful to understand the schema applied to each relation.
+Note that understanding schema propagation in Pig requires some time.
+* **DUMP** relation: this command is similar to the STORE command, except that it outputs on stdout the selected relation.
+* **ILLUSTRATE** relation: this command is useful to get a sample of the data in a relation.

 ## TSTAT DATA
 Exercises are based on traces in Tstat format (see http://tstat.tlc.polito.it/index.shtml).

-Tstat produces two files, "log_tcp_complete" and "log_tcp_nocomplete" files which log every TCP connection that has been tracked.
+Tstat produces two files, "log_tcp_complete" and "log_tcp_nocomplete" files which log every TCP connection that has been tracked by a measurement probe.
 A TCP connection is identified when the first SYN segment is observed, and is ended when either:
 * the FIN/ACK or RST segments are observer;
 * no data packet has been observed (from both sides) for a default timeout of 10 s after the three-way handshake or 5 min after the last data packet.

 Tstat discards all the connections for which the three way handshake is not properly seen.
 Then, in case a connection is correctly closed, it is stored in log_tcp_complete, otherwise in log_tcp_nocomplete.

-In the following exercise we will use a file called "*tstat-big.txt*”, which contains only correctly closed connections.
+In the following exercises we will use a file called "*tstat-big.txt*”, which contains only correctly closed connections.
 The file consists of a line per each TCP connection; each line consists of fields, separated by spaces.
 Columns are grouped according to C2S - Client-to-Server and S2C - Server-to-Client traffic directions.
 The exact TSTAT file format is reported in the table immediately below.
-For your convenience, we provide a pig file with the LOAD command used to load the TSTAT file with the appropriate schema, "*load.pig*".
+The ''tstat-analysis'' folder contains a pig file with the LOAD command used to load the TSTAT file with the appropriate schema, "*load.pig*".

+Below, a description of the ''"schema"'' of a TSTAT file:

 ________________

 | C2S | S2C | Short Description | Unit   | Long Description  |